agda/agda/doc/user-manual/language/pragmas.lagda.rst

 The ``INLINE`` and ``NOINLINE`` pragmas
 _______________________________________

-A definition marked with an ``INLINE`` pragma is inlined during compilation.
-If it is a simple definition that does no pattern matching, it is also inlined in function bodies at type-checking time.
+A function definition marked with an ``INLINE`` pragma is inlined during compilation.
+If it is a simple function definition that does no pattern matching, it is also inlined in function bodies at type-checking time.

-When the :option:`--auto-inline` :ref:`command-line option <command-line-options>` is enabled, definitions are automatically marked ``INLINE`` if they satisfy the following criteria:
+When the :option:`--auto-inline` :ref:`command-line option <command-line-options>` is enabled, function definitions are automatically marked ``INLINE`` if they satisfy the following criteria:

 * No pattern matching.